 You can change the funds your future contributions are paid to or switch your existing fund holdings between funds at any time.
-The easiest way would be to log into or register for your myRPS account at https://member.railwayspensions.co.uk/ and complete the process online.
+The easiest way would be to log into or register for your myFund account at btpsensions.co.uk and complete the process online.